DeCriTeam/DeCri/tests_explication.md

 - real zones are properly updated: we checked the created uri is equal to the expected one.
 - any user can create a virtual zone
 - it is not possible to add a state to a virtual zone: the function called to update a real zone reverts.

-- users can buy and add items to a virtual zone:TO BE COMPLETED
+- users can buy and add items to a virtual zone:the function that allows buying and adding game item reverts when wrong id token is used

-- anybody can merge a virtual and a real zone: TO BE COMPLETED
+- anybody can merge a virtual and a real zone: merging function is checked and lagoon type is correct after merging.
+- It is not possible to add a state to a virtual zone: function to update a real zone reverts when used to update a virtual zone.